 An asset is any item of value that your household possesses.
 Property, investments, cash, buildings and equipment are considered assets.
-Accounts receivable is also in this category -- money you are owed in salary, for example.
+Accounts receivable is also in this category – money you are owed in salary, for example.

-"Current liabilities" are defined as those that are payable within one year's time, while "long-term liabilities" are payed out over a longer period.
+"Current liabilities" are defined as those that are payable within one year's time, while "long-term liabilities" are paid out over a longer period.
 Your annual income taxes are an example of a current liability.
-A mortgage or a college loan payed back over many years is a long-term liability.
+A mortgage or a college loan paid back over many years is a long-term liability.